t3rn/t3rn/gateway/README.md

 _As of now only the behaviour of `execute` phase is checked._

 #### Unit Tests
-`EscrowGateway` comes with unit tests.
-Module instantiation is complex as the gateway introduces a depencency on the contracts and takes place in `src/mock.rs`.
+Both `EscrowGateway` and `EscrowGatewayBalanes` come with unit tests.
+Module instantiation is complex as the gateway introduces a dependency on the contracts and takes place in `src/mock.rs`.

-Unit tests consist mainly of the tests of `multistep_call`, passing the valid (`returns_from_start_fn.wasm`) and invalid (`empty`) code  for execution.
-The unit tests are in `src/test.rs`.
+Unit tests cover scenarios checking interaction between execution phases and running the test on couple of WASM contracts:
+- `returns_from_start_fn.wasm` - checking the correct output and proofs
+- `transfer_return_code.wasm` - checking the correct output and transfers from within a contract.
+- `storage_size.wasm` - checking setting of the input and deferred storage writes to a contract.

+Make sure, you're in `pallet-escrow-engine` directory to run tests for `EscrowGateway` or `pallet-escrow-engine` directory to run tests for `EscrowGatewayBalanes`.

 To execute the unit test, type:
 ```shell script
 cargo test -- --nocapture
 ```

-Make sure, you're in `pallet-escrow-engine` directory.

 _While running tests, you may want to change the `debug::info!` to `println!` messages, like for `multistep_call` message:_